Learn how to knit cozy Grandma-style slippers with this free beginner-friendly pattern and full step-by-step video tutorial.

 Set of 4 size 5 mm (US size 8) double pointed needles or whatever size to obtain correct gauge.

-Darning needle to sew seams and work in the ends.
+Darning or tapestry needle to sew seams and work in the ends.

 Gauge